ericmandel/ericmandel/README.md

 *...
 Creativity achieves its supreme task  of transforming disjointed multiplicity, with its diversities in opposition, into ... unity, with its diversities in contrast ...*

-If I have produced anything of value, most of the credit must be given to the practical wisdom contained in these ideas.
+If I produced anything of value, most of the credit must be given to the practical wisdom contained in these ideas.
 That I so often fell short is, of course, solely my responsibiity.

 Eric Mandel<br>
 1 July 2022